Crypto Inverse-Power Options and Fractional Stochastic Volatility: Model framework

 \subsection{Time-changed processes and crypto prices}

-According to (\ref{2.1.1}), the business time incorporating fractional stochastic volatility is constructed as the time integral of $A$ in (\ref{2.1.5}), and a major portion of shocks to the crypto price are governed by some $\T$-changed L\'{e}vy process, denoted $X\equiv(X_{t})$.
+Based on (\ref{2.1.1}), the business time incorporating fractional stochastic volatility is constructed as the time integral of $A$ in (\ref{2.1.5}), and a major portion of shocks to the crypto price are governed by some $\T$-changed L\'{e}vy process, denoted $X\equiv(X_{t})$.
 Here, $X$ is a real-valued L\'{e}vy process with $\Q$-characteristics $(\mu_{X},\sigma_{X},\nu_{X})$, admitting the characteristic exponent

 Likewise, we have assumed that $X_{1}$ has finite moments.
 Also, to capture continual price fluctuations, it is reasonable to assume that either $\sigma_{X}>0$ or $\nu_{X}$ is infinite.
-The process $X$ is a base process describing price innovations without volatility clustering, which can already have jumps of flexible activity and scales.
-With stochastic volatility, the crypto price, henceforth the crypto/USD conversion rate, is formally given by
+The process $X$ is a base process describing return innovations without volatility clustering, which can already have jumps of flexible activity and scales.
+With stochastic volatility, the crypto price (crypto/USD conversion rate) under the pricing measure $\Q$ is formally given by